Founding Principles

 Human intelligence is the structural center.

-The artificial intelligence systems we believe in are organized around named human authority.
+Artificial intelligence systems architected to this discipline are organized around named human authority.
 A domain expert — someone whose judgment within a field can be located, attributed, and defended — sits at the structural center.
-The artificial intelligence that surrounds this center exists to amplify the expert's cognition, extend its reach, and compound its institutional value.
-We do not believe in systems where authority is anonymous, ambient, or unaccounted for.
+The artificial intelligence surrounding this center exists to amplify the expert's cognition, extend its reach, and compound its institutional value.
+The discipline does not admit systems in which authority is anonymous, ambient, or unaccounted for.

 - Principle Two